rozek/reactive-scriptable-components/README.md

 light-weight reactive scriptable web components

 The idea behind this framework is to allow for the rapid development of small reactive web applications.
-To give you an idea of what these web apps could look like, consider the following example which implements a simple calculator which converts temperatures between °Celsius and °Fahrenheit:
+To give you an idea of what these web apps could look like, consider the following example (which implements a simple calculator which converts temperatures between °Celsius and °Fahrenheit):

 ```html
   <rsc-applet>